Safeguarding and Keeping Safe On-Line

 Safeguarding is one of the most important areas of our work.
 Every effort is made to ensure that all pupils are kept safe during the school day, and also that we support pupils in developing an understanding of how to keep themselves safe.
 At Framework Federation we expect all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.

-From first contact with the school, all adults working with children - school staff, visiting professionals, volunteers in school and student placements - are rigorously checked using the Disclosure and Barring service, the Disqualification by association documents and, for all staff, references are collated, and for teachers, the online prohibition check is completed.
-Vacancies are advertised in accordance with safeguarding principles and Keeping Children Safe in Education (DfE 2018).
+From first contact with the school, all adults working with children - school staff, visiting professionals, volunteers in school and student placements - are rigorously checked using the Disclosure and Barring service, the Disqualification by association documents and, for all staff, references are collate.
+Online prohibition or S128 checks are also completed.
+Vacancies are advertised in accordance with safeguarding principles and in line with the guidance from Keeping Children Safe in Education .
 A detailed document - the school central record - is kept updated and contains all statutory evidence.

 All staff and Governors undertake annual safeguarding training which includes Child Protection information and PREVENT.
 Pupils will also be supported in this way with curriculum content suited to their age and ability.
 Some of this is identifiable from the curriculum plans, and other aspects come into areas such as Citizenship and Online Safety.